Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Example 7: _Use Case 1 - fully private_

-Greenfield, isolated deployment from the enterprise network - fully private.
+Isolated deployment from the enterprise network - fully private.

 <details>